department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vgli.md

 [See the VGLI premium rates before July 1, 2014](http://www.benefits.va.gov/INSURANCE/vgli_rates_old.asp).

-### Can I convert my VGLI policy into a civilian policy?
+### Can I convert my VGLI policy into a commercial policy?

 Yes.
-You can convert your policy into a civilian (or commercial) policy at any time.
+You can convert your policy into a commercial (civilian) policy at any time.
 You’ll be able to convert at standard premium rates, without having to provide proof that you’re in good health.

 To convert your VGLI policy: